-Arien v.
-Olin Matheson Corp., 382 F. 2d 192 (6th Cir., 1967) is a case in which a collective bargaining agreement was found to be the basis for an "implied agreement" to exclude sleep time under 29 CFR 785.22.
+6/ The City has correctly cited Arien v.
+Olin Matheson Corp., 382 F. 2d 192 (6th Cir., 1967) as a case in which a collective bargaining agreement was found to be the basis for an "implied agreement" to exclude sleep time under 29 CFR 785.22.
 However, the issue for us is whether the employer can compel bargaining over such an agreement, a matter as to which Arien provides no particular guidance.
 As the rest of our decision indicates, such agreements can be reached through collective bargaining where the individual employes voluntarily consent thereto.
-While there are provisions of the FLSA which explicitly prohibit bargaining over certain FLSA rights, we are not persuaded that the absence of a prohibition should be equated with mandatory bargaining being appropriate in the face of individual employe opposition.
+While the City also correctly notes that there are provisions of the FLSA which explicitly prohibit bargaining over certain FLSA rights, we are not persuaded that the City is correct when it argues that the absence of a prohibition should be equated with mandatory bargaining being appropriate in the face of individual employe opposition.
+Clearly, the Barrentine Court would also disagree with the City's argument in this regard.